-When the National Park line was re-opened in 1993 the overhead was hastily reassembled to allow trolley pole trams to use the line.
+When converting the former railway line for tramway use, the overhead was hastily reassembled to allow trolley pole equipped trams to use the line.
 As a trolley pole can track a wire quite badly off centre, most of the pull-off installation was skipped for expediency.
-It was always intended to go back and finish the job.
-However, as the line was perfectly fine for trolley pole operation this was a low priority.
+It was always intended to go back and finish the job, however as the line was perfectly fine for trolley pole operation this was a low priority.

-However over with the arrival of SLR 2017, we needed to finally address this and make the overhead pantograph compatible.
-While several of the museum’s foreign cars were pantograph cars, two had been converted to pole operation.
-Converting the LRV would not be historically appropriate so it was decided to finally make the museum ‘dual-mode’ compatible as originally planned for maximum flexibility.
+Upon the arrival of SLR 2017 however, we needed to finally address this and make the overhead pantograph compatible.
+While several of the museum’s foreign cars also were pantograph cars, two had been converted to pole operation.
+Converting a vehicle such as 2107 would not be historically appropriate so it was decided to finally make the museum ‘dual-mode’ compatible as originally planned for maximum flexibility.